nicfit/Parcyl/README.rst

 Parcyl
 ======
 Parcyl is built from and extends `setuptools`.
-It also provides a stradegy and tools for managing project requirements.
+It also provides a strategy and tools for managing project requirements.

 Features